-Nicole Vitullo, 58, has served as a member of our Board since April 2008 and as our lead independent director since December 2015.
+Nicole Vitullo, 59, has served as a member of our Board since April 2008 and as our lead independent director since December 2015.
 Ms. Vitullo joined Domain Associates, LLC, a venture capital firm with an exclusive focus on life sciences, in 1999 and became a Partner in 2004.
-From 1992 to 1999, Ms. Vitullo was Senior Vice President at Rothschild Asset Management, Inc. Ms. Vitullo is a director of a number of companies including Celator Pharmaceuticals, Inc. (NASDAQ: CPXX), Achillion Pharmaceuticals, Inc. (NASDAQ: ACHN), Marinus Pharmaceuticals, Inc. (NASDAQ: MRNS), Celtaxsys Inc. and VentiRx Pharmaceuticals, Inc. Ms. Vitullo received a B.A. and an M.B.A. from the University of Rochester.
+From 1992 to 1999, Ms. Vitullo was Senior Vice President at Rothschild Asset Management, Inc. Ms. Vitullo is a director of a number of companies including Achillion Pharmaceuticals, Inc. (NASDAQ: ACHN), Marinus Pharmaceuticals, Inc. (NASDAQ: MRNS), Celtaxsys Inc. and Cotera, Inc. She previously served on the boards of Celator Pharmaceuticals (acquired by Jazz Pharmaceuticals), Durata Therapeutics (acquired by Actavis PLC) and VentiRx Pharmaceuticals (acquired by Celgene, Inc.).
+Ms. Vitullo received a B.A. and an M.B.A. from the University of Rochester.
 We believe Ms. Vitullo's experience working with and serving on the boards of directors of life sciences companies and her experience working in the venture capital industry qualifies her to serve as a member of our Board.

-Directors Departing Office Following the Annual Meeting
+Directors Continuing in Office Until the 2019 Annual Meeting